jaller94/matrix-wrench/README.md

 * Static web app (cacheable and no need for PHP, a database or whatever)
 * [Keep it small and simple](https://en.wikipedia.org/wiki/KISS_principle)
   * Minimal dependencies
+    * Currently:
+      * React to build components and manage the application state
+      * zod to validate API responses

 ## Disclaimer

 This is a hobby project without security guarantees.
-It is neither backed nor endorsed by my employer.
 Use it at your own risk!